opencord/maas/QUICKSTART.md

 ansible-playbook -i popular-feast.cord.lab, compute-node.yml --skip-tags=interface_config
 ```

-_NOTE: the `skip-tags` option is required for the virtualbox based environement_
+_NOTE: the `skip-tags` option is required for the VirtualBox based environment_

 ### Complete
 Once the compute node is in the `Deployed` state and post deployment provisioning on the compute node is